ch3ckkm8/credwalk/README.md

 ## Design notes

-- **Why `bash -c '...'` instead of running inline?** Wrapping the whole routine in a non-interactive subshell suppresses Bash job-control notifications (`[1] 12345`, `Done`, etc.) that would otherwise clutter the output when backgrounding dozens of jobs. `export`-ing the credentials beforehand makes them available to the subshell's environment without needing to pass them as positional arguments.
+- **Why a standalone script instead of a one-liner?** Taking `user`, `pass`, and `hosts` as arguments avoids hardcoding credentials or targets into the file, and running as a real script (rather than pasting into `bash -c '...'`) means it can be dropped into a `$PATH` directory, version-controlled, and reused without re-typing a long inline command each time.
+- **Why flags instead of editing the script?** `-j`/`-d` let you tune concurrency per-run (e.g. more aggressive on a stable internal lab, more conservative against a fragile or monitored target) without modifying the script itself — keeping it safe to reuse as-is across engagements.
 - **Why `/dev/tcp` instead of `nmap`?** It keeps the tool self-contained with zero external dependencies beyond Bash and `nxc`.
-For larger host lists, a single batched `nmap` scan feeding into `nxc` is faster and less "noisy" on the wire (one SYN scan vs. N individual full TCP connects) — worth switching to at scale.
+For very large host lists, a single batched `nmap` scan feeding into `nxc` is faster and less "noisy" on the wire (one SYN scan vs. many individual full TCP connects) — worth switching to at scale.
-- **Concurrency model:** every host/service pair gets its own subshell and background job, so runtime is bounded by the slowest individual check (≤ 17s: 2s probe + 15s auth) rather than the sum of all checks.
+- **Concurrency model:** every host/service pair gets its own subshell and background job, but a `jobs -rp | wc -l` check before each launch caps how many run simultaneously (`max_jobs`), with `wait -n` used to free a slot as soon as any job finishes.
+A small `sleep` between launches further smooths bursts.
+This keeps runtime scaling roughly linearly with total host/service pairs instead of firing everything at once, which is what caused connection resets (`Connection reset by peer`) against some services (SMB and WinRM in particular) when scanning many targets in parallel with no cap.

 ## Disclaimer